 At the Harvard Medical School Dr. Herbert Benson found that meditators develop what he calls the “relaxation response” to difficult or dangerous situations.
 This is a much healthier response than the very common “fight or flight” reaction.
 He also observed that during meditation the heart rate decreases on average by three beats a minute, and that the rate of breathing also decreases.
-The blood pressure of those who have high blood pressure is reduced during meditation.
+The blood pressure of those who have hypertension is reduced during meditation.
 Dr.Benson found that all the traditional methods of meditation evoke this response.
 He also found that four basic elements are needed.
-They are a quiet environment, an object for the attention to dwell on, a comfortable posture and, above all a non-discriminatory attitude towards meditation.
+They are in a quiet environment, an object for the attention to dwell on, a comfortable posture and, above all a non-discriminatory attitude towards meditation.
 This is exactly what the Buddha taught two thousand five hundred years ago.

 A study of meditators showed a reduction in plasma cortisol, a stress hormone, during and after meditation.
 Hormones and Behaviour (1978)

 A scientific measure of deep rest is the amount of basal skin resistance and lower respiration rates.
 Experiments comparing meditation to resting with eyes closed have shown that meditation is significantly more effective.
 Similarly meditation also reduces the amount of lactate (a root cause of anxiety, panic attacks and high blood pressure).
 American Psychologist (1987)

 A study group of long-term meditators (practising meditation for five years or more) were physiologically twelve years younger than their chronological age, as measured by reduction of blood pressure, and better near-point vision and auditory discrimination.
 Short-term meditators were physiologically five years younger than their chronological age.
 The study controlled for the effects of diet and exercise.
 International Journal of Neuroscience 1982.